Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * If all the parameters are absent, the existing settings for the specified drive(s) will be reported.
 * See the Trinamic TMC2660 and TMC2130 datasheets for more information about the operation and limitations of motor stall detection.
 * See here for more detailed information on [Stall Detection and Sensorless Homing](/User_manual/Connecting_hardware/Sensors_stall_detection){target=_blank}.
+* In RRF 3.6.0 and later, when stall detect endstops are configured, G1 H1/H3/H4 moves are vetted to ensure that stall detection has been configured and suitable parameters and movement speed have been selected to make stall detection possible; otherwise the move is abandoned and an error message generated.

 ## M916: Resume print after power failure